The History of Dog Harnesses

 How to Choose the Correct Harness

 Choosing the right dog harness, and understanding how to adjust it properly, is very important.
-For further information on how to keep your dog safe and comfortable when out on walks, read the following article.
+For further information on how to keep your dog safe and comfortable when out on walks, read our harness measuring guide.

 Manufacturers use printed illustrations, photographs with written guidelines to demonstrate how to successfully fit and adjust their harnesses.
 Unfortunately it’s rare to be given a hands-on practical demonstration, although this would be the ideal answer.

 When choosing the correct harness size, it is best to use both the girth measurement and the weight of the dog.
 Manufacturers understandably place great emphasis on how to get these measurements right,as a properly fitted harness can prevent accidents.